-It is commonly stated that in the galactic field, about 1\% of red giants are Ba stars \citep{MacConnell72, NorthDuquennoy91} and at lower metallicity, this fraction is expected to be much higher \citep[e.g.][]{Abate15}, given the higher efficiency of the s-process \citep[e.g.][]{Karakas14}.
-However, these occurrence rates have not been reviewed recently using high-resolution spectroscopy or large and homogeneous samples, and this is one of the goals of this work.
-During the last decade, we have witnessed a flourishing of large spectroscopic surveys of different sizes, over different areas of the sky and with different spectral resolutions and wavelength ranges that are producing an incredible amount of data.
-Among these, the GALAH (GALactic Archaeology with HERMES) survey \citep{DeSilva2015, 2021Buder, 2025Buder} is especially interesting in the search for s-process polluted stars.
-GALAH DR4 \citep{2025Buder} provides 1,085,520 one-dimensional spectra obtained with the HERMES spectrograph at the Anglo-Australian Telescope \citep{Sheinis2015} and reduced as described by \cite{Kos2017} and \cite{Zwitter2021}.
+It is commonly stated that in the galactic field, about 1\% of the red giants are Ba stars \citep{MacConnell72, NorthDuquennoy91}, and at lower metallicity, this fraction is expected to be much higher \citep[e.g.][]{Abate15} because the efficiency of the s-process is higher \citep[e.g.][]{Karakas14}.
+However, these occurrence rates have not been reviewed recently using high-resolution spectroscopy or large and homogeneous samples, and this revision is one of the goals of this work.
+During the past decade, we have witnessed a flourishing of large spectroscopic surveys of different sizes over different areas of the sky and with different spectral resolutions and wavelength ranges that are producing an incredible amount of data.
+Among these, the GALactic Archaeology with HERMES (GALAH) survey \citep{DeSilva2015, 2021Buder, 2025Buder} is especially interesting in the search for s-process-polluted stars.
+GALAH DR4 \citep{2025Buder} provides 1,085,520 spectra obtained with the High Efficiency and Resolution Multi-Element Spectrograph (HERMES) at the Anglo-Australian Telescope \citep{Sheinis2015} and reduced as described by \cite{Kos2017} and \cite{Zwitter2021}.
 Their spectra cover the wavelength range between 4713\AA\ and 7887\AA\ with a spectral resolution of 28\,000.
 Additionally, they also provide the atmospheric parameters for 917,588 stars and the individual abundances of 32 chemical elements.
-These 32 species include 8 s-process elements \Ana{(Rb, Sr, Y, Zr, Ba, La, Ce, Nd)}, which is unprecedented for these kinds of surveys.
+These 32 species include eight s-process elements \Ana{(Rb, Sr, Y, Zr, Ba, La, Ce, Nd)}, which is unprecedented for these types of surveys.